dergigi/dergigi.github.io/bitcoin/resources.md

 Nakamoto Institute, the selection of [articles read][guy-episodes] by Guy Swann, and the [writings collected][brh-writings] by Adam Taché.

-One of the best articles to read if you are new to Bitcoin is *The Bullish Case for Bitcoin*, which outlines why there are very good reasons to be optimistic about Bitcoin's future.
+One of the best articles to read if you are new to Bitcoin is [The Bullish Case for Bitcoin][bullish-case], which outlines why there are very good reasons to be optimistic about Bitcoin's future.

 - [The Bullish Case for Bitcoin][bullish-case] by Vijay Boyapati